 To start the design of doubly reinforced beam you should have an idea about this type of section.
-As the name implies doubly reinforced beams, we are providing the steel in both zones.
+As the name implies, in this type of beam section, we are providing the steel in both zones.
 In the case of a beam, the zone is basically compression and tension zone.

 They are used in construction projects that require high load – bearing capacity, such as bridges, high – rise buildings.
 These beams allows for more efficient use of materials, as the additional steel provides added strength without the need for a larger c/s area.
 This can save on materials and construction costs.
 Furthermore, these beams are a practical solution for old structures, as they can be added to beams to increase their load bearing.